Lithill/New-Egg-Champion-Website/readme.md

 # Egg Champion Website

-This website has been created for a fictional sport called Egg Champion.
+This website was created for a fictional sport called Egg Champion.
 It gives up-to-date news on which egg is the current champion, history of the sport, a shop where fans can buy merchandise, and a quiz about eggs.
 It has been designed with a range of different screen sizes in mind.

 !["Am I Responsive" image](assets/images/website.png)